 Virtual Social Impact Practicums: Experiential Learning Projects

 The Virtual Social Impact Practicums: Experiential Learning Projects are academic courses that have an experiential learning project component.
 These project-based courses are offered within specific academic fields where students apply the skills they have learned to real-world problems and scenarios in partnership with international organizations and IAU community partners.
 The course focuses on both the theoretical and experiential realms of course topics, in a variety of disciplines, enabling students to develop skills, knowledge, and values from practical experiences and ongoing reflection.
-Practicum courses can involve research, social impact initiatives, and community-based learning activities, theater, art, or project-based work, which is related to the course material.
+Practicum courses can involve research, social impact initiatives, and community-based learning activities, theatre, art, or project-based work, which is related to the course material.

 Please click here for course syllabi.